 Since then, I've been creating images, illustrations and assemblages for corporate clients, institutions, collectors and public installations.

 In 2001 I began teaching the exploration of creativity with others.
-I now mentor and teach workshops locally and at facilities including Maine Media Workshops, Santa Fe Workshops, Anderson Ranch Arts Center, Lepp Digital Institute, Vancouver Photo Workshops, Bald Head Island Arts and UnCruise.
+I now mentor emerging photographers and have led workshops at Maine Media Workshops, Santa Fe Workshops, Anderson Ranch Arts Center, Lepp Digital Institute, Vancouver Photo Workshops, and at sea for UnCruise.

-To share my ideas, I've published articles in AfterCapture, Nikon World, Outside, Geo, Islands, Conde Nast Traveller, LA Times, NY Times, Audubon, Outdoor Photographer, Digital Photo Pro, Rangefinder, SHOTS, FUJILove, in books and guest host the podcast Hit The Streets.
-I shoot exclusively with Fujifilm X cameras as a Fujifilm X Delegate photographer.
+To share my ideas, I've published articles in AfterCapture, Nikon World, Outside, Geo, Islands, Conde Nast Traveller, LA Times, NY Times, Audubon, Outdoor Photographer, Digital Photo Pro, Rangefinder, FUJILove, in books and have guest hosted the podcast Hit The Streets.

-When not immersed in my home studio lined with favorite collected objects and vintage technology, I travel, kayak, explore nature and any place abandoned and inviting.
+When not immersed in my Seattle home studio lined with collected objects and vintage technology, I travel, sea kayak, explore nature with my partner Melynda, and prowl any place abandoned, unlocked and inviting.

-I enjoy meeting new friends, so feel free to get in touch.
+I enjoy meeting new friends, so I invite you to get in touch.